project-oak/oak/docs/abi.md

 - The Node configuration information that is include on `node_create` operations is in the form of a serialized [`NodeConfiguration`](/oak/proto/application.proto) message.
+- The sole initial message sent to the first Node of an Oak Application is in the form of a serialized [`ConfigMap`](/oak/proto/application.proto) message.

 Similarly, messages exchanged with the pseudo-Nodes provided by the Oak system are also defined to take the form of serialized protocol buffer messages.
 These